ksawesome/llm-harness/README.md

 - **CI/CD Ready**: GitHub Actions workflows for automated testing and quality checks
 - **Production Ready**: Proper logging, configuration management, and error recovery
 - **Token Counting**: Consistent token estimation using tiktoken across all adapters
-- **API Key Validation**: Startup validation of API keys with connectivity tests
+- **Model Validation**: Version checks to warn about deprecated or unsupported models
-- **Model Version Checks**: Warnings for deprecated or unsupported models
+- **Error Standardization**: Consistent error dictionaries with error codes
-- **Standardized Error Handling**: Consistent error codes and messages across adapters
+- **Dependency Handling**: Graceful skipping of models when libraries are not installed
-- **Graceful Dependency Handling**: Automatic skipping of models with missing libraries
+- **Key Validation**: API key testing on startup for better reliability

 The models under evaluation are: